 15 March 2022

-DATEV joins research on applications which benefit small and medium-sized enterprises.
+DATEV is participating in research into applications that will benefit small and medium-sized enterprises.

-How quantum computing may be used for economic purposes – for example in order to optimize processes or to achieve exact forecasts – is the main aim of the project “Quantum-enabling services and tools for industrial manufacturing” (QuaST).
-DATEV eG is one of seven partners from science and industry working at this project which is funded by Germany’s Federal Ministry of Economic Affairs and Climate Action.
-Its objective is to make quantum computing as easily accessible as possible for small and medium-sized companies.
+How quantum computing can be used for economic purposes – for example, to optimise processes or make accurate forecasts – is the main aim of the "Quantumenabling services and tools for industrial manufacturing" (QuaST) project.
+DATEV eG is one of seven partners from science and industry working on this project, funded by the German Federal Ministry for Economic Affairs and Climate Action.
+It aims to make quantum computing as accessible as possible to small and mediumsized enterprises.

-“Quantum computing is one of the big game changer in the near future,” DATEV CEO Dr. Robert Mayr is convinced.
-“Therefore we want to be part of this research in order to unlock this technology’s potential as early and as efficiently as possible – for the tax consulting profession and its customers, small and medium-sized enterprises,” he explains DATEV’s motivation to join QuaST.
-QuaST wants to provide necessary software tools and services in order to accelerate, optimize, and redesign applications using quantum computing.
+"Quantum computing is one of the great game changers of the near future," says DATEV CEO Dr Robert Mayr.
+"That's why we want to take part in this research to tap the potential of this technology as early and as efficiently as possible - for the tax consulting profession and its clients, small and medium-sized enterprises," he says, explaining DATEV's motivation for joining QuaST.
+The project aims to provide the necessary software tools and services to accelerate, optimise and redesign applications using quantum computing.

 There is a lot to do.
-In DATEV’s subprojects, specific economic use cases need to be defined, quantum algorithms for economic forecasts need to be outlined, and a quantum computing ecosystem needs to be designed.
-This requires configuration and development tools as well as use case libraries.
-They translate users’ requirements for the quantum computer.
-Problems can also be coded in the familiar programming language, thus taking down access barriers for the use of this new technology.
+DATEV's subprojects must define specific economic use cases, outline quantum algorithms for economic forecasting and design a quantum computing ecosystem.
+This will require configuration and development tools as well as use case libraries.
+These will translate user requirements for quantum computing.
+Problems can also be coded in the familiar programming language, removing barriers to accessing the new technology.

-To reach this point it needs to be examined how business enterprises can use quantum computing sensibly and which efficiency can be expected.
-Especially for complex use case problems this technology promises high gains in efficiency.
-Compared to traditional computing it has the potential to cause a paradigm change and to fundamentally change many areas of economy.
-While traditional computers work on a basis of two positions – 1s or 0s – quantum computers exceed this limit, describing several states simultaneously.
-This means a significantly higher processing power which can be used more flexibly and can deal with changing parameters faster.
-This opens a wide field of new approaches regarding logistics and supply chains, HR planning, navigation, development of pharmaceutical products using multidimensional simulation models or consulting services and business forecasting.
+To get there, it is necessary to explore how businesses can use quantum computing and what efficiencies can be expected.
+The technology can deliver significant efficiency gains, especially for complex applications.
+It could create a paradigm shift from traditional computing and fundamentally change many areas of the economy.
+While conventional computers work based on two positions - 1s or 0s - quantum computers transcend this limit by describing multiple states simultaneously.
+This would mean more processing power, which could be used flexibly and deal with changing parameters more quickly.
+It opens up a wide range of new approaches to logistics and supply chains, human resource planning, navigation and the development of pharmaceutical products using multi-dimensional simulation models, consultancy services or business forecasting.

 #label.get("datev.ie.alertlayer")